auggie-lahey/liberton/permacultureHOA.md

 ##  4. <a name='CovenantforMaintenanceampEasements'></a>Covenant for Maintenance &amp; Easements

-###  4.1. <a name='SECTION1.CreationoftheLienandPersonalObligationofAssessment:'></a>SECTION 1.
-Creation of the Lien and Personal Obligation of Assessment:
+###  4.1. <a name='CreationoftheLienandPersonalObligationofAssessment:'></a>Creation of the Lien and Personal Obligation of Assessment:

 The Developer for each lot owned by him within The Properties hereby covenants and each owner of any Lot by acceptance of a deed therefore, whether or not it shall be so expressed in any such deed or other conveyance, be deemed to covenant, and agree to pay to the Association: